OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/04-Enumerate_Applications_on_Webserver.md

 From this example, one see that:

-- There is an Apache http server running on port 80.
+- There is an Apache HTTP server running on port 80.
-- It looks like there is an https server on port 443 (but this needs to be confirmed, for example, by visiting `https://192.168.1.100` with a browser).
+- It looks like there is an HTTPS server on port 443 (but this needs to be confirmed, for example, by visiting `https://192.168.1.100` with a browser).
 - On port 901 there is a Samba SWAT web interface.
-- The service on port 1241 is not https, but is the SSL-wrapped Nessus daemon.
+- The service on port 1241 is not HTTPS, but is the SSL-wrapped Nessus daemon.
 - Port 3690 features an unspecified service (nmap gives back its *fingerprint* - here omitted for clarity - together with instructions to submit it for incorporation in the nmap fingerprint database, provided you know which service it represents).
-- Another unspecified service on port 8000; this might possibly be http, since it is not uncommon to find http servers on this port.
+- Another unspecified service on port 8000; this might possibly be HTTP, since it is not uncommon to find HTTP servers on this port.
 Let's examine this issue:

 ```bash
 $ telnet 192.168.10.100 8000